songlarknet/lark/readme.md

 The idea is that having Scala as the meta-language will make it easy to write larger programs, without needing too many fancy language support.
 Features like polymorphism or templates come for free, and generating lookup tables programmatically should be straightforward.

+## Building
+Requirements:
+* Z3
+* CBMC

+These should be installed on your path.
+I am using z3 4.8.17 and cbmc 5.67.0.

 ## Roadmap

 What is the bare minimum feature set that is required to be useful?